-Although residents in Lakewood are able to enjoy a wide range of outdoor recreational activities which can help benefit both their physical and mental health, the community is struggling in many ways.
+Although residents in Lakewood can enjoy a wide range of outdoor recreational activities that can help benefit both their physical and mental health, the community is struggling in many ways.
 For instance, the cost of living is much higher than the average for cities around the United States with an index of 123.3.
-In addition, the median household income in Lakewood is at $47,636 which is lower than the national average.
+In addition, the median household income in Lakewood is $47,636 which is lower than the national average.
 With a poverty rate of 19.3 percent, Lakewood also has a higher percentage of residents living in poverty than what is seen at both a state and national level.

 Apart from these financial issues, Lakewood also has extremely high crime rates.
-In fact, the city’s overall crime rate of 54 for every one thousand residents is one of the highest in the United States.
+The city’s overall crime rate of 54 for every one thousand residents is one of the highest in the United States.
 Both violent and property crime rates are higher in Lakewood than what is experienced in the rest of Washington.
 The city is also known for a police shooting in 2009 which resulted in the death of four police officers in a coffee shop.
-The event was the most deadly attack of law enforcement in Washington and the second deadliest in the United States.
+The event was the most deadly attack on law enforcement in Washington and the second deadliest in the United States.

-Both high levels of poverty and high crime rates can be an indicator for mental health issues within a community.
-Poverty can have a negative effect on one’s mental health as the stressors associated with struggling to make ends meet can result in excessive anxiety and depression.
+Both high levels of poverty and high crime rates can be an indicator of mental health issues within a community.
+Poverty can hurt one’s mental health as the stressors associated with struggling to make ends meet can result in excessive anxiety and depression.
 Poverty is especially harmful to the mental health of children as it affects their current quality of life and even permanently alters their brain development.

-Although those with mental illnesses are often more likely to be of a target of crime than to commit one, high crime rates can cause anxiety for those living in the community.
-Some studies have shown that having a fear of crime is correlated with a poorer mental health.
-Since Lakewood struggles with poverty and crime rates more than most other cities in the United States, it is likely that there are many within the community struggling with a poor mental health.
+Although those with mental illnesses are often more likely to be a target of crime than to commit one, high crime rates can cause anxiety for those living in the community.
+Some studies have shown that having a fear of crime is correlated with poorer mental health.
+Since Lakewood struggles with poverty and crime rates more than most other cities in the United States, there likely are many within the community struggling with poor mental health.

 Mental Health Statistics